bregman-arie/devops-exercises/README.md

 :information_source: &nbsp;This repository contains interview questions on various DevOps related topics

-:bar_chart: &nbsp;There are currently **200** interview questions
+:bar_chart: &nbsp;There are currently **208** interview questions

-:warning: &nbsp;Some answers might be only partial and shouldn't be used as they are in interviews
+:warning: &nbsp;You don't need to know how to answer all the questions in this repo.
+DevOps is not about knowing all the tools and frameworks

-:exclamation: &nbsp;You don't need to know how to answer all these questions here.
-DevOps is not about specific set of tools or techs
+:exclamation: &nbsp;Some questions are more for testing your own knowledge than actual valid interview questions

-:exclamation: &nbsp;Some questions are very specific and will be asked only if you are being interviewed to specialized roles
+:exclamation: &nbsp;For interviewers, I suggest focusing on three things: the resume of the candidate, scenario questions and technical concepts.
+Don't have an interview of only specific technical questions.

 :pencil: &nbsp;You can add more questions & answers by submitting pull requests :)